sghall/resonance/docs/src/routes/documentation/NodeGroup/README1.md

   ease: easeCubicInOut,
 };
 ```
-You can specify just the things you want to override on your timing key.
-Provide the function, like those from d3-ease, for the ease key.
+For the ease key, just provide the function.
+You can use any easing function, like those from d3-ease...

 [List of ease functions exported from d3-ease](https://github.com/d3/d3-ease/blob/master/index.js)

 ## Passing an array of objects

-Each object can define its own timing and it will be applied to an transitions in the object.
+Each object can define its own timing and it will be applied to any transitions in the object.

 ```js
 import { easeQuadInOut } from 'd3-ease';